smastrom/react-rating/README.md

 }
 ```

 Whenever a new rating is set, your UI is updated.
-React also keeps stable the setter function during re-renderings.
+React will also keep stable the setter function during re-renderings.

 ### Custom logic / state